 Bankrate also provides in-depth reviews of the major online brokers so you can find a broker that meets your exact needs.

-If you go with a robo-advisor or an online brokerage, you can have your account open in literally minutes and can start planning what to invest in.
+If you go with a robo-advisor or an online brokerage, you can have your account open in literally minutes and start investing.
 If you opt for a human advisor, you’ll need to interview some candidates to find which one will work best for your needs and keep you on track.

 3. Decide what to invest in